nyangweso-rodgers/computer-science-docs/06-containers-and-virtual-machines/01-containers/01-docker/01-commands/Readme.md

     docker version
   ```

+# Docker Commands

+- Docker commands should be executed in the root folder where `Dockerfile` is located.

-# Start and Run Docker Containers
+## Command 1.
+Start and Run Docker Containers

 - Start **Docker Containers** defined in the `docker-compose.yml` file by:
   ```sh